department-of-veterans-affairs/connect_vbms/README.md

 Tests normally mock all web requests so tests can be run without needing any credentials for VBMS systems.
 To run the integration tests against a VBMS server, you must specify all the necessary `VBMS_CONNECT` environment variables.
 You can then execute tests with `CONNECT_VBMS_RUN_EXTERNAL_TESTS=1 bundle exec rake default` and it will not use local webmocks.

+Our development group also includes HTTPLog for viewing raw HTTP messages.
+To enable HTTPLog, use the `CONNECT_VBMS_HTTPLOG=1` environment variable.

 ## Docs

 From the root directory, run: